MicrosoftDocs/powerquery-docs/powerquery-docs/install-sdk.md

 ---
-title: Power Query SDK overview
+title: What is the Power Query SDK?
 description: Installation and explanation of the Power Query SDK and how to use Custom Connectors
 author: ptyx507x

 ms.topic: quickstart
-ms.date: 1/9/2023
+ms.date: 5/15/2024
 ms.author: miescobar
 ---

-# Power Query SDK overview
+# What is the Power Query SDK?

 The Power Query SDK is a set of tools designed to help you create Power Query connectors.
 These connectors are often referred to as custom connectors or Power Query extensions.